objcio/articles/2014-05-08-animations-explained.md

 Before we can have a look at how animations interact with what we see on the screen, we need to take a quick look at Core Animation's `CALayer`, which is what the animations operate on.

-You probably know that `UIView` instances, as well as layer-backed `NSView`s, modify their `layer` to delegate rendering to the powerful Core Graphics framework.
+You probably know that `UIView` instances, as well as layer-backed `NSView`s, modify their `layer` to delegate rendering to the powerful Core Animation framework.
 However, it is important to understand that animations, when added to a layer, don't modify its properties directly.

 Instead, Core Animation maintains two parallel layer hierarchies: the _model layer tree_ and the _presentation layer tree_.[^1] Layers in the former reflect the well-known state of the layers, wheres only layers in the latter approximate the in-flight values of animations.